greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/textsearch/full-text-search.html.md

 Greenplum Database provides data types, functions, operators, index types, and configurations for querying natural language documents.

 -   **[About Full Text Search](../textsearch/intro.html)**
 This topic provides an overview of Greenplum Database full text search, basic text search expressions, configuring, and customizing text search.
-Greenplum Database full text search is compared with Tanzu Greenplum Text.
+Greenplum Database full text search is compared with VMware Greenplum Text.
 -   **[Searching Text in Database Tables](../textsearch/tables-indexes.html)**
 This topic shows how to use text search operators to search database tables and how to create indexes to speed up text searches.
 -   **[Controlling Text Search](../textsearch/controlling.html)**